Non-perturbative on-shell multiplet structure of SU(N) Yang-Mills fields: Weyl singlet gluon solutions in Yang-Mills theory

+In a case of a pure $SU(4)$ Yang-Mills theory the Weyl group can be defined by a symmetry of the full root system, as it follows from the structure of the Lie algebra $\mathfrak g(SU(4))$ in the Cartan-Weyl basis $(T^\beta, T^p_\pm)$, (\ref{Tpm}).
+One can consider the roots $\pm r^p_\beta$ as twelve three-component root vectors $\pm \vec r^p=\pm (r^p_3, r^p_8, r^p_{15})$ in the Cartan hyperplane spanned by generators $T^{3,8,15}$.
+With this, the ends of the twelve root vectors $\pm \vec r^p$ form the vertices of a regular cuboctahedron, which has a high symmetry group containing the symmetric group $S_{12}$ which acts by permutations of the vertices.

+However, the Lagrangian $\cL_{Weyl}$, (\ref{Lweylsym}), is explicit invariant under permutations of six $p$-type components of gluon fields $A_\mu^p, W_\mu^p$, which form the symmetric group $S_6$.
+Note, that Weyl group of $SU(N)$ is not a symmetry group of roots for $N>3$.
+The standard definition of the Weyl group can be given as a symmetry of the Weyl chambers which is consistent with the definition of the Weyl group as a symmetry group of weights isomorphic to group $S_N$ \cite{hamphreys}.
+Note that symmetry group $S_6$ of the Lagrangian $\cL_{Weyl}$ is larger than finite color subgroup $S_4$ of $SU(4)$.
+Nevertheless, the presence of the symmetry $S_6$ simplifies the construction of the Weyl symmetric ansatz for singlet one-particle gluon solutions.

+The Weyl multiplet structure of gluon fields is determined by the following structure of the Cartan-Weyl basis or by the form of the Weyl symmetric Lagrangian $\cL_{Weyl}$ , (\ref{Lweylsym}).
+One has one invariant subspace corresponding to the Abelian fields $A_\mu^{3,8,15}$ forming three-dimensional space of the representation $\Gamma_3$, and one complex invariant subspace of complex gluon fields $W_\mu^p$ forming the standard six-dimensional representation $\Gamma_6$ (or two real invariant subspaces containing real off-diagonal gluon fields $A_\mu^{1,4,6,9,11,13}$ and $A_\mu^{2,5,7,10,12,14}$ respectively).
+All these representations are reducible and one can extract from them a singlet one-dimensional representation $\Gamma_1$ by imposing a proper ansatz for singlet gluon solutions.

-With this preliminaries we construct a Weyl symmetric ansatz for one-particle gluon solutions described by the vector gauge potential $A_\mu^a$ in a pure $SU(4)$ Yang-Mills theory.
-We constrain our consideration with color magnetic type non-Abelian solutions and generalize the known Weyl symmetric ansatz for axially-symmetric stationary gluon solutions proposed in a pure $SU(3)$ QCD \cite{plb2018}.
+We constrain our consideration with regular stationary non-Abelian solutions of color magnetic type, and generalize the Weyl symmetric $SU(3)$ ansatz for singlet gluon solutions obtained in \cite{plb2018} to the case of $SU(4)$ Yang-Mills theory.
 The magnetic type dynamical solutions are described by the vector gauge potential with the azimuthal field component $A_\varphi$ in spherical space coordinates $(r,\theta, \varphi)$.
-We introduce three Abelian fields of magnetic type $A_\varphi^{3,8,15}$ corresponding to Cartan subalgebra generators and put magnetic fields $A_\varphi^a$ into color space spanned by generators $T^{1,4,6,9,11,13}$ , while electric type fields $A_i^a$ (index values $i=(0,1,2)$ correspond to space field components $(t,r,\theta)$) will be placed into the color space spanned by generators $T^{2,5,7,10,12,14}$.
+We introduce three Abelian fields of magnetic type $A_\varphi^{3,8,15}$ and put magnetic fields $A_\varphi^a$ into the color space spanned by generators $T^{1,4,6,9,11,13}$ , while electric type fields $A_i^a$ (index values $i=(0,1,2)$ correspond to space indices $(t,r,\theta)$) are placed into the color space spanned by generators $T^{2,5,7,10,12,14}$.
+We need the electric type potentials to provide the non-linear quartic Yang-Mills type interaction.